Search Resources

 SC Depts. of Education and Social Services Joint Immediate Enrollment of Child in Foster Care Form

-This three-page form was created jointly by the SC Departments of Education and Social Services to be used after a joint B.I.D. meeting.
+This three-page immediate enrollment form was created jointly by the South Carolina Departments of Education and Social Services to be used after a joint B.I.D. meeting.
 It has three sections: student information (including status of parental rights), enrollment certifications, and a release of information.
+For more information on school stability for students in foster care in SC, see the joint protocol.

 NC County Child Welfare Agency Foster Child Immediate Enrollment Form